 Villa-Komaroff was born in Santa Fe, New Mexico, in 1947.
 She studied chemistry at Goucher College and then went on to get her PhD in molecular biology from MIT.

 After graduating from MIT, Villa-Komaroff worked as a researcher at the Whitehead Institute for Biomedical Research.
 In 1980, she was part of a team that developed a way to make insulin from bacteria.
+This was a major breakthrough, as it made insulin more affordable and accessible to people with diabetes.

-Villa-Komaroff's work has helped to make insulin more affordable and accessible to people with diabetes.
+Villa-Komaroff's work has had a major impact on the field of biotechnology.
 She is a role model for young scientists, especially girls and women of colour.

 There are no different forms of the word "Lydia Villa-Komaroff" because it is a proper noun.
 A proper noun is the name of a specific person, place, or thing.
 Proper nouns are always capitalised.